1. Scope and Definitions

 - “abbreviated prescribing information” which should include an approved indication or indications for use together with the dosage and method of use; and a succinct statement of the contraindications precautions and side effects.

-A “reminder” advertisement is defined as a short advertisement containing no more than the name of the product and a simple statement of indications to designate the therapeutic category of the product.
-For “reminder” advertisements, “abbreviated prescribing information” referred to in 5.1 above may be omitted.
+A “reminder” printed promotional materials is defined as a short printed promotional materials containing no more than the name of the product and a simple statement of indications to designate the therapeutic category of the product.
+For “reminder” printed promotional materials, “abbreviated prescribing information” referred to in 5.1 above may be omitted.

 6. Electronic Materials, including Audiovisuals